Andrew Penner (musician)

 Andrew Penner is a Canadian multi-instrumentalist, performer, composer, actor, sound designer, and producer currently residing in Toronto, Ontario.
-He is a member of Americana duo Harrow Fair, and folk rock and roll band Sunparlour Players.
-Penner is also an actor and has appeared in Soulpepper Theatre’s Spoon River and As You Like It, Ghost Quartet (Crows Theatre).
-He has composed music for Soulpepper Theatre’s Blood Wedding, Stratford Festival’s Grapes of Wrath as well as films Eadweard (film) and Small Town Murder Songs, FX show "Lost Girl" and many others.
+He performs as a solo artist and is the founder of folk rock and roll band Sunparlour Players.
+Penner is also an actor and has appeared in Soulpepper Theatre’s Spoon River and As You Like It, "Ghost Quartet" and "Natasha, Pierre And The Great Comet Of 1812" (Crows Theatre).
+He has composed music for Soulpepper Theatre’s Blood Wedding, Fool For Love Stratford Festival’s Grapes of Wrath as well as films Eadweard (film) and Small Town Murder Songs, FX show "Lost Girl" and many others.

 Early life

 Penner grew up in a Mennonite family on a farm in southern Ontario.

 Career

 In 2005 Penner formed the band, Sunparlour Players, and in 2007 released their debut album, "Hymns For The Happy".
 In 2009 they released, Wave North.
 On the band's 2011 album, Us Little Devils, Penner played eleven instruments.
 He wrote many songs for the group.
 In 2014 Sunparlour Players released "The Living Proof" and toured heavily in North America and Europe.

-Penner and his wife Erin Brandenburg are the organizers of Kitchenband, a Toronto theatre collective.
-The collective has a number of original works including Reesor, Petrichor, Detroit Time Machine and BOBLO, the latter of which earned Penner a Dora Mavor Moore Award in 2013 for outstanding sound design/composition.
+Penner and his wife Erin Brandenburg are the founders of Kitchenband, an arts collective.
+The collective has many original works including Reesor, Pelee, Petrichor, Detroit Time Machine, The Wreck Of Harold Murphy and BOBLO, the latter of which earned Penner a Dora Mavor Moore Award in 2013 for outstanding sound design/composition.